 His plans require him to hire a business manager, he’d been thinking of a less qualified person, but is happy to hire her if she’ll take the job.
 Right now he only needs an office manager.
 But if she’s prepared to start as the manager of the first office he’ll hire her because it will have her in place and handy when the business expands enough to use all her skills.
 She can then hire a replacement office manager when she takes over as the corporate manager.
 He arranges an interview with her.
 The interview is arranged for a Saturday morning.
 He sends a vehicle with driver to collect her from her current work place on the Friday afternoon, and the driver will return her to her home on Sunday night.
 She’ll have the rest of the weekend visiting with her parents.
 He also pays her for Saturday morning.

-Marcella arrives at the Clan Residence at 9:00 a.m. and is shown into one of the official clan offices for the interview.
+Marcella arrives at the Clan Residence at 9:00 a.m., and is shown into one of the official clan offices for the interview.
 Gordon has hired it for the morning.
-He's making every effort to keep the clan distanced from his private ventures.
-He knows his father and grandfather, this is his venture and he wants full control.
-He doesn't want their help at all.
+He’s making every effort to keep the clan distanced from his private ventures.
+He knows his father and grandfather, this is his venture and he wants full control of it.
+He doesn’t want their help at all.

 Munching another delicious biscuit she picks up and examines the paperwork.
 Nodding when she puts it back down.
 She looks at him, “I’m surprised you’re so young.
 But it’s clear you know what you’re about.
 Much more so than some people four times your age.
 It’s going to be hard to convince the banks to take you seriously.
 The biggest problem is going to be to get them to accept the growth figures, two hundred and fifty percent per annum is big.”

-He nods, and pulls out some folders and discs.
-He hands them over, "Here's some plans with amended growth figures.
+He slowly nods, then pulls out some folders and discs.
+He hands them over, “Here’s some plans with amended growth figures.
 Amended down.
-Choose which you think they're most likely to accept."
+Choose which you think they’re most likely to accept.”

-She nods, "I think one hundred percent per annum growth for the first five years will be best.
-Now I've met you I want time to think over the job offer.
-If I accept the contract will do perfectly as is.
-What worries me is: I have to burn my bridges to accept this.
-If it doesn't float I'm dead in the water!
-I feel it'll work, if we can get the senior funding.
-My concern is that financing."
-He nods.
-"In either case, I'll work on this over the weekend and prepare a final business plan.
-I'll give you an answer by Monday lunchtime."
+She nods, “I think one hundred percent per annum growth for the first five years will be best.
+Now I’ve met you I want time to think over the job offer.
+If I accept the job the contract will do perfectly as is.
+What worries me is I have to burn my bridges to accept this.
+If it doesn’t float I’m dead in the water!
+I feel it’ll work, if we can get the senior funding.
+My concern is that financing.”
+He nods agreement.
+“In either case, I’ll work on this over the weekend and prepare a final business plan.
+I’ll give you an answer by Monday lunchtime.”

-Standing up, they shake hands and she leaves, taking the new drafts with her.
+They stand up, shake hands, and she leaves, taking the new drafts with her.
 He also gives her the remaining cookies to take with her.

 Returning home she gives the cookies to her mother.
 After lunch they sit down to have coffee and cookies.
-Tasting the first one, Mrs Barrington asks, "Marcella, where did you get these cookies?"
+After tasting the first one Mrs Barrington asks, “Marcella, where did you get these cookies?”